 Especially in student lets in Headingley and Hyde Park.
 Overloaded consumer units and illegal sub-meters.

-Rising damp + poor waste management in Harehills, Beeston and parts of Holbeck.
+Rising damp and poor waste management in Harehills, Beeston and parts of Holbeck.

 Unique to Leeds/Yorkshire terraces in Holbeck and Armley — shared walls create complex subsidence and water ingress disputes.